revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

   ---

-10.What will be the output of the following code?(What data type it will return).
+10. What will be the output of the following code?
+(What data type it will return).

 ```python
 type(range(5))